google/zetasql/docs/functions-and-operators.md

 +   `value1`: The first `STRING` or `BYTES` value to compare.
 +   `value2`: The second `STRING` or `BYTES` value to compare.
-+   `max_distance`: Optional mandatory-named argument.
-Takes a non-negative `INT64` value that represents the maximum distance between the two values to compute.
++   `max_distance`: A named argument with a `INT64` value that is greater than or equal to zero.
+Represents the maximum distance between the two values to compute.

     If this distance is exceeded, the function returns this value.